jackson15j/programming_notes/cpp_notes.md

 * C++-11: Ranged based `for` loops.
 See: [CppReference: Range For].
 * `\n` is an OS-agnostic newline character (Traditionally.
 Linux=`\n`, Windows=`\r\n`).
 See: [CppReference: Escape Sequences].
+* [RAII] - a set of guidelines that get you to a safer place of de-allocating resources on failure.
+Originally thought it was like [Python's `with` Context Manager], however, it is a manual process.
+    * Encapsulate into a class: Constructor creates resources or throws exceptions, Destructor releases resources but never excepts.
+    * Use resource via a RAII-class instance: Lifetime bound to lifetime of the object.

 [C++ Standards Committee: ISOCPP]: http://www.open-std.org/JTC1/SC22/WG21/